NEONScience/NEON-Data-Skills/_posts/workshops/2015-Workshops/2015-08-13-ESA-Going-On-The-Grid.md

 location of interest and the distance to surrounding sample points.
 * Sample points closest to the cell of interest are assumed to be more related to its value than those further away.
-* Exact - Grid is forced through actual sample points.
+* Exact - Can not interpolate beyond the min/max range of data point values.
 * Can only estimate within the range of EXISTING sample point values - this can yield "flattened" peaks and valleys" especially if the data didn't capture those high and low points.